Mail Server: -

 #!include auth-static.conf.ext

-9C- Tell Dovecot where need to store user's mail directory Open 10-mail.conf file and make the changes as follows:
+Save and Exit from the Files9C- Tell Dovecot where need to store user's mail directory Open 10-mail.conf file and make the changes as follows:

 root@mail:/home/amar# vi /etc/dovecot/conf.d/10-mail.conf

-# See doc/wiki/Variables.txt for full list.
+Changes are as follows:# See doc/wiki/Variables.txt for full list.
 Some examples:

 #